 Prayer isn't always exciting.
-In fact, it usually isn't.
-It's usually ordinary.
+In fact, it's usually ordinary.
 That's okay; ordinary is good.
-But sometimes, prayer is something less than that: something's missing.
+But sometimes, it's much less than that: something's missing.

 Sometimes, you're bored.
-The habit is there, but the relationship is at a standstill.
+You've made the discipline of prayer your personal practice and a part of your daily life, but the prayers are at a standstill.
 (You married folks should ask your spouse about that....)
 That means it's time to stop yawning and see what's happening with you.
 It may be time to :

 - change where you pray.

 - remove all distraction from the outside (cell phones, beepers, limiting how many people know where you you do it, etc.)

 - allow yourself to move around.
 (As a diabetic, I know how drowsy I can get when the blood sugar rises, as it often does when I'm still for too long.)

 - try one of the many simple devotional techniques.